DevelAngel/swayr/README.md

   key.)
 * `tile-workspace exclude-floating|include-floating` tiles all windows on the current workspace (excluding or including floating ones).
-That's done by moving all windows to the scratchpad, setting the workspace to `splith` layout, and then moving the windows back.
+That's done by moving all windows away to some special workspace, setting the current workspace to `splith` layout, and then moving the windows back.
 If the `auto_tile` feature is used, see the Configuration section below, it'll change from splitting horizontally to vertically during re-insertion.
 * `shuffle-tile-workspace exclude-floating|include-floating` shuffles & tiles
   all windows on the current workspace.
 The shuffle part means that (a) the windows are shuffled before re-insertion, and (b) a randomly chosen already